QuickstartMoving from RabbitholesCore concepts

 • Shared skills across tools: the same ~/.agents/skills folders power both this app and Claude Code, so one skill library serves your whole toolkit.

-• Fast conversation setup: / → toggle an MCP server → / → Reasoning: High, all without leaving the keyboard.
+• Fast conversation setup: / → drill into MCPs and toggle a server → / → Reasoning: High → / → pick a persona, all without leaving the keyboard.

 • Prompt libraries in version control: keep ~/SlashspaceOS/.prompts in a git repo and sync your best prompts across machines.